zaidqureshi2/Resume/resume.md

       draws on a Canvas, and uses a client/server architecture.
 The web scraping component is made up of two Python scripts.
-One is a selenium web-driver job that explores the uOttawa website to grab all the course names, and the second is a multi-threaded Beautiful Soup script to grab the course details, with some RegEx as well.
+One is a selenium web-driver job that explores the uOttawa website to grab all the course names, and the second is a multi-threaded script to grab the course details, and parses the data with Beautiful Soup and RegEx.
+- Developed features and fixed bugs for Plover, open source stenography software written in Python.
+- Submitted bug reports with follow-up for the Ionic framework and the Ionic keyboard.

 ### Telepin Software